 Is visiting Mt Rainier or Olympic National Park better?

-If you’re interested in hiking and mountaineering, Mount Rainier National Park may be the better choice.
+If you’re interested in hiking and mountaineering, Mount Rainier National Park may be a better choice.
 However, if you prefer coastal landscapes, rainforests, and beaches, Olympic National Park may be more appealing.

 What are the prettiest waterfalls in Mt Rainier National Park?